Surfing in Cape Town – City Spots + Beginner Spots [2025]

 Here’s the hard truth: You don’t actually want to stay in Cape Town proper if you’ve come to surf.

-Well…you can but you’ll need a rental car (which to be fair is a great idea anyhow) and to be ready to drive quite a bit.
+Well…you can but you’ll probably need a rental car (which to be fair is a great idea anyhow) and to be ready to drive arond chasing wind directions and swell.

 - Surferscorner Self Catering Apartments – There’s basically no stay closer to the main beginner waves in Muizenberg than these fantastic self-catering units.
 Very stylish and with head-on views of the ocean, they’re downright perfect for both couples and families, especially in the beginner category.